lingfeiwu/lingfeiwu.github.io/_posts/2014-02-17-rat-elephant-and-tortoise-on-social-media.markdown

 Now we can easily tell the differences between social movements.
 There are rat, tortoise, and elephant.
 The factors related to these types goes beyond the scope of this blog, but worth further exploration.

+How to probe into the mesoscopic dynamics of the social movements, concerning their types ?
+One way to do this is to look into the flow networks of collective attention.
+Let's consider social movement as "Collaborative Narrative" in a "word space".
+Participants enter into this space and generate individual clickstreams (a sequence of words) to express their statement.
+The individual clickstreams (statements of individual participants) and the background structure (opinion climate) interact with each other and evolves together, leading to the emergence of consensus.
+It is not always a bad thing that a social movement decays - the reason may be that its statement has already been widely accepted.

 ![network](/media/files/2014-02-17-rat-elephant-and-tortoise-on-social-media/network.png)

 	fig = plt.figure(figsize=(6, 6),facecolor='white')